Manila travel guide

 Time: GMT +8.

-Transfer between terminals: There is a free airport shuttle bus between terminals for passengers catching connecting flights.
+Transfer between terminals: There is a free airport shuttle bus between terminals for passengers catching connecting flights; however, there are reports that this service can be unreliable.
+As a result, travellers may have to pay for a cab between terminals.

 Getting to the city: The Metro-Rail Transit station is nearby the airport, and trains run regularly; travellers should disembark at EDSA-Taft station where there is an airport shuttle that operates between the airport and the station.
 There's also a city bus service that leaves from outside the arrivals areas of Terminal 1 and Terminal 2.
 A jeepney can take passengers to Terminal 3, or one can make use of the airport shuttle service.